-Ref Process Refer to Delegation Limi ts School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) Committee approval.
-Above £250,000 with Board approval.
-Committee approval.
-Above £250,000 with Board approval.
-Control of Assess to the Booking Conta арргочиі. арргочин Control of Access to the Banking System: Individuals access to the banking system is to be controlled centrally by an administrator approved by the CEO signed off by another member of the Central Team.
+Ref Process Process Refer to Delegation Limit ts School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) Committee approval.
+Above £300,000 with Board approval.
+Above £300,000 with Board approval.
+Control of Access to l o the Banking Syster ⊥ m: Individuals access to the banking system is to be controlled centrally by an administrator approved by the CEO signed off by another mem ber of the Central 1 ēam.
 3. Sign cheques - all must be listed as signatories to the bank mandate.
-Section Two: Cash Management Up to £5,000 per transaction - with 1 other signatory at the Academy or Central Team.
-Up to £25,000 per transaction - with 1 other signatory from the Academy or Central Team.
-Up to £25,000 per transaction - with 1 other signatory from the Academy or Central Team.
-Up to £50,000 per transaction - with 1 other signatory from the Academy or Central Team.
-Up to £50,000 per transaction with 1 other signatory from the Academy or Central Team. £50,000 per transaction 2 signatories from the Central Team up to £175,000 > £50,000 per transaction 2 signatories from the Central Team up to £175,000
+Section Two: Cash Management No delegation No delegation Up to £10,000 per transaction - with 1 other delegated signatory Up to £50,000 per transaction - with 1 other delegated signatory Up to £50,000 per transaction with 1 other delegated signatory The Trust now has a Single Mandato hi anking structure.
+To he signatories are the Trust Accountant a Single Mandate ba ic signatories are the Trust Accountant,

-Ref Process Refer to Delegation Limits School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) Bank Mandate Signatories for the Above: Academies: HT.
-Members of the Senior Team nominated by the HT or CEO.
-Central Team: Trust Accountant, CFO, CEO, Chair of Trustees (Prof Crewdson) 4.
+Ref Process Refer to Delegation Limit S RCI Troccss Refer to School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) 4.
 Approve employee expenses (Must be signed by member of staff higher in the structure and not by the employee) Section Four: Appendix B Up to £250 Up to £500 Up to £500 Over £500 Over £500 5.
 Approve Headteacher's expenses Section Four: Appendix B No delegation No delegation No delegation No delegation All expenses 6.
-Approve payments using purchasing cards Section Two: Procurement Up to £1,000 for a single transaction Up to £2,000 for a single transaction Up to £2,000 for a single transaction Up to £5,000 for a single transaction (facility in place to increase at Central Team level) Up to £5,000 for a single transaction (facility in place to increase at Central Team level)
+Approve payments using purchasing cards Section Two: Procurement Up to £1,000 for a single transaction Up to £2,000 for a single transaction Up to £2,000 for a single transaction Up to £5,000 for a single transaction (facility in place to increase at Central Team level) Up to £5,000 for a single transaction (facility in place to increase at Central Team level) 7.
+Any payments made outside of employment terms and conditions - ex gratia, severance Section Two: Other Transactions No delegation No delegation No delegation Up to £50,000 for non-statutory element.
+Up to £50,000 for non-statutory element.

-Ref Process Refer to Delegation Limit ts School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) 7.
-Any payments made outside of employment terms and conditions - ex gratia, severance and compensation payments Section Two: Other Transactions No delegation No delegation No delegation Up to £50,000 for non-statutory element.
-Over £50,000 for non-statutory element Board and ESFA approval required Up to £50,000 for non-statutory element.
-Over £50,000 for non-statutory element Board and ESFA approval required Budgets and Income Section 8.
-Commit to ESFA/DfE grant funding agreements for income to the Trust Section Two: Income No delegation No delegation No delegation Up to £50,000 Unlimited 9.
-Approving grant funding claims and ESFA Returns No delegation No delegation No delegation Unlimited Unlimited 10.
-Approving increases to revenue budget headings that are within the overall budget Section Two: Financial Planning Up to £10,000 - to be reported to the Headteacher as part of budget monitoring Up to £25,000 - to be reported to the LGB/AIB as part of budget monitoring and CFO Up to £25,000 - to be reported to the CEO.
-Up to £25,000 - to be reported to the CEO.
-Unlimited - to be reported to Finance and Resources Committee
+Ref Process Refer to Delegation Limit S KCI FIUCESS Refer to School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) and compensation payments Training of (TTT) Over £50,000 for non-statutory element Board and DfE approval required Over £50,000 for non-statutory element Board and DfE approval required Budgets and Income Section 8.
+Commit to DfE grant funding agreements for income to the Trust Section Two: Income No delegation No delegation No delegation Up to £50,000 Unlimited 9.
+Approving grant funding claims and DfE Returns No delegation No delegation No delegation Unlimited Unlimited 10.
+Approving increases to revenue budget headings that are within the overall budget Section Two: Financial Planning Up to £10,000 - to be reported to the Headteacher as part of budget monitoring Up to £20,000 - to be reported to the CFO and LGB Up to £20,000 - to be reported to the CFO Up to £50,000 - to be reported to the CEO Unlimited - to be reported to Finance and Resources Committee 11.
+Approving an increase in the overall budget for an academy or Central Team.
+This is Section Two: Financial Planning No delegation No delegation No delegation No delegation Up to £50,000 > £50,000 Finance and Resources